wangshgeo/2opt/README.md

 This repository includes several implementation variants:

-1. naive: recompute all distances every iteration.
+1. oldstyle/naive: recompute all distances every iteration.
-2. distance_table: store all possible distances in a table, and use this when performing the 2-Opt checks.
+2. oldstyle/distance_table: store all possible distances in a table, and use this when performing the 2-Opt checks.
 On my machine on usa13509.tsp, this runs about 4x faster than the naive version.
 3. gpu: a CUDA GPU version.